 Don’t want to start another subscription?
-Check out Playbill’s 15 Broadway Plays and Musicals You Can Wath On Stage From Home for classics like CATS, RENT, and Newsies available on services you may already have like Amazon Prime, Hoopla, YouTube and more.
+Check out Playbill’s 15 Broadway Plays and Musicals You Can Wath On Stage From Home for classics like Hamilton, CATS, RENT, and Newsies available on services you may already have like Amazon Prime, Hoopla, YouTube and more.

 CLEVELAND VIRTUAL EDUCATION

 Back in March, the Cleveland Metroparks and Zoo launched a weekday Virtual Classroom.
 Every day, Zoo biologists showed how they secure a future for wildlife right here in Cleveland’s Zoo.
 See all the episodes on their Facebook Page.
 The Metroparks naturalists also had a daily video series where they looked for signs of spring, discovered wildlife and more.
 See past videos on their Facebook Page.

 The Great Lakes Science Center is now open, but that doesn’t mean their Curiosity Corner LIVE! videos have stopped!
 With over 100 episodes, Curiosity Corner explores the wonders of Science, Technology, Engineering, and Math (STEM) and delivers fun-filled STEM video live tours and demonstrations of cool projects and experiments you can try at home.
 Tune in to their YouTube Channel every day at 10:30 a.m. for a live, interactive science video every day.

 STAY SOCIAL WHILE PRACTICING SOCIAL DISTANCING